Invercargill: Climate

 In September 2010, Invercargill's heaviest snowfall in living memory heralded a run of unseasonably cold weather.
 A few buildings were damaged, notably Stadium Southland, the roof of which collapsed under the weight of the snow; and a decorating store.
 Many other stores were shut, and Invercargill Airport was closed for a day.
+Invercargill is one of four places in New Zealand where weather balloons are regularly launched for MetService.